daveyarwood/bagel-factory/README.md

 **UNDER CONSTRUCTION**

-~~Step 1 is to get the Boot task pipeline working -- once I've got that, I will break it out into a standalone Boot task.~~ done
+~~Step 1 is to get the Boot task pipeline working -- once I've got that, I will break it out into a standalone Boot task.~~ [done! boot-bookmarklet is a thing now](https://github.com/adzerk-oss/boot-bookmarklet)

-Step 2 is to use the Boot task to write a bookmarklet (in ClojureScript) that replaces programming terms with breakfast terms.
+Step 2 is to use boot-bookmarklet to write a bookmarklet (in ClojureScript) that replaces programming terms with breakfast terms.

 ## Status / TODO

-* I have a working bookmarklet that does text replacement on the whole page, matching case.
-Unfortunately the bookmarklet link URL is 138,581 characters long, well over the 2000 character limit for a URL!
+* I have a working bookmarklet that replaces a couple words on the current page when you click it.

 * Still need to add a bunch of programming/breakfast word pairings, e.g. public => potato, static => sausage, void => blintz, etc.

-* At least in Chrome, I am still able to click the link on the HTML page that boot-bookmarklet generates, and it appears to be working.
-However, I can't drag the link into my bookmarks bar, presumably because the URL is way too long.

-* Next steps:

-  * Host the js file somewhere like on S3.

-    * Maybe use a Boot task to automate the process of building and uploading the js file.

-  * Generate a bookmarklet that just sources the hosted js file.
+* `external-bookmarklet` Boot task generates an html file with a bookmarklet link that sources a hosted .js file.

-    * Consider building this functionality into boot-bookmarklet since it will be super common.
+* For the moment, I've compiled the ClojureScript source into JavaScript via `boot cljs` and manually uploaded the resulting `bagel_factory.js` file to Dropbox with a public URL, which I then fed to the `external-bookmarklet` task to generate the bookmarklet.

+* The next step is to automate this process into a single build task.